 - Knowing how to respond to international markets and cultures as necessary

-A degree in marketing prepares you for careers in the marketing world, whether you're looking to break in or to build up an existing career.
+A degree in marketing revolves around careers in the marketing world, whether you're looking to break into the field or to build up an existing career.
 Marketing degree programs combine the mathematical and statistical courses of an accounting degree with the organizational focus of a business major, plus the human behavioral studies of the liberal arts.
-And of course there are the added Web-based and e-commerce marketing principles to master.

 Associate Degrees in Marketing